Psykotikism/Mutant_Tanks/README.md

 forward void ST_OnPluginEnd();

 /**
- * Called when the Tank spawns.
+ * Called after the Tank spawns.
- * Use this forward for any on-spawn presets.
+ * Use this forward for any post-spawn actions.
  * If you plan on using this to activate an ability, use ST_OnAbilityActivated() instead.
  *
  * @param tank			Client index of the Tank.
  **/
-forward void ST_OnPreset(int tank);
+forward void ST_OnPostTankSpawn(int tank);

 /**
  * Called when the Tank's rock breaks.